dustinpfister/blog_posts/_posts/express-request-params.md

 ## 1 - Basic params path example

 To start out with how about a simple copy and past example that will just be a single app.js file.
 When it comes to this example I start out by just requiring in express and creating an app object just like any other express.js project.
+I then use the app.set method to set a port value to listen on like I do with many of my other simple express examples.

+I will then also want a middleware for the root path of the example.
+For this example I will be just sending a single link to an examples path, with a value for what will be an example folder name.

 ```js
 let express = require('express'),